Popular words in English. A list of basic English words for live communication. Greetings and farewells

 they are– they are I am a teacher.– I am a teacher.
 I'am a teacher.

-You are my brother.- You are my brother.
+You are my brother.-You are my brother.
 You are my brother.
-Pay attention to the fact that when translating into Russian the words "to be, to be" most often go down.
+Please note that when translating the words into Russian “to be, to appear” most often omitted.

 to– to, in